openebs-archive/openebs-docs/docs/upgrade.md

 - *OpenEBS Operator : Refers to maya-apiserver and openebs-provisioner along with respective services, service account, roles, rolebindings*
 - *OpenEBS Volume: The Jiva controller and replica pods*
-- *All steps described in this document need to be performed on the Kubernetes master or from a machine that has access to Kubernetes master*
+- *All steps described in this document must be performed on the Kubernetes master or from a machine that has access to Kubernetes master*

 ## Step 1: Upgrade the OpenEBS Operator